 - Last but not least, exceptional analytical skills and a mind that likes to delve into problems

-According to the Exabeam study, cybersecurity analysts often have a master’s degree in a subject such as information systems.
-However, you could potentially do a master’s degree part-time while working.
-A degree in computer science or similar is useful.
-But other subjects, including physical sciences like physics and mathematics, are also attractive to employers: they show you have been trained to solve problems in an analytical manner.
+Cybersecurity analysts often have a bachelor’s or master’s degree in a subject such as information systems.
+A degree in computer science or similar is useful, but other subjects, including physical sciences like physics and mathematics, are also attractive to employers: they show you have been trained to solve problems in an analytical manner.
 Some organizations are loosening their degree requirements and instead focusing on certifications or real-world projects and experience.